katldewitt/data_viz_covid_bart/Narrative_Viz_essay_kdewitt3.md

 Please note that the [grading reference section](#grading-reference) is a tool that will assist you with grading my responses.
 For ease, I will link back to the appropriate section of my essay; highlight chunks of code; or include screenshots of the visualization.

+The data are sourced from [Bay Area Rapid Transit](https://www.bart.gov/about/reports/ridership), under the Hourly Data for years 2019 through 2022.
+I processed the data in python using `100_bart_cleanup.py` and `103_ridership_rollup.py`, both of which are available on [github here](https://github.com/katldewitt/data_viz_covid_bart).

 > [Click here to go back to the table of contents.](#table-of-contents)

 ## Messaging